PostHog/posthog.com/contents/blog/posthog-first-five.md

 James: "He was supposed to start on a Monday, but over the weekend he'd already shipped a bunch of stuff.
 So before he even started, we already knew that we were going to end up hiring this person too."

 > **What we learned:** Think about your culture from the start!
-Crafting the company handbook helped us understand the kind of people who would be successful at PostHog, and make PostHog a success in return.
+Crafting the company handbook helped us understand the kind of people who would make PostHog a success.
 It's hard to retrofit a culture when you've already hired a dozen or so people, so don't wait.

 ## 3. James Greenhill

 In the early days, CEO James would check out people who starred the repo and sometimes get in touch to gather feedback.
 He saw James G was a data engineer at Uber and this piqued his interest.

-On a call, James G explained Uber had built a bunch of internal tools like PostHog for data control reasons, and PostHog's self-hosted model had potential.
+On a call, James G explained Uber had built a bunch of internal tools like PostHog for data control reasons.
 He found the project interesting and wanted to work on it, so he did a Super Week like Eric and Marius.

 James: "It was obvious, we were learning tons from him around how to make the platform more scalable.
 I would've never have thought we'd be able to hire a data engineer.
 He'd worked at a ton of other really impressive places, but we didn't go outbound looking for him.
 He was someone who'd used the project, or he thought it was cool on the internet first.
 So he was kind of already qualified, just being interested."

 > **What we learned:** Look beyond job ads (and your first users could be your best hires).
-While we post adverts for all our open roles, many of PostHog's more important hires have come from recommendations, connecting with communities, and having conversations with people.
+While we post adverts for all our open roles, many of PostHog's hires have come from recommendations, connecting with communities, and serendipitous conversations.

 ## 4. Lottie Coxon